m88i/nexus-operator/README.md

 $ oc adm policy add-scc-to-user nexus-operator -z <ServiceAccountName>
 ```

-This command will bind the SCC we just created with the ServiceAccount being used to create the Pods.
+This command will bind the SCC we just created with the `ServiceAccount` being used to create the Pods.

-If you're [using a custom ServiceAccount](##ServiceAccount), replace "`<ServiceAccountName>`" with the name of that account.
-If you're not using a custom ServiceAccount, the operator has created a default one which has the same name as your Nexus CR, replace "`<ServiceAccountName>`" with that.
+If you're [using a custom ServiceAccount](#service-account), replace "`<ServiceAccountName>`" with the name of that account.
+If you're not using a custom `ServiceAccount`, the operator has created a default one which has the same name as your Nexus CR, replace "`<ServiceAccountName>`" with that.

 [In future versions](https://github.com/m88i/nexus-operator/issues/51) the Operator will handle this for you.